 At the 31st Standing Committee meeting, the delegate of Ukraine presented the government report, stressing that - according to the data collected through the monitoring process - no negative impacts for the Bern Convention species and habitats, as well as for the Romanian delta ecosystems could be identified in relation with the Bystroe Channel project.
 He further recalled that Ukraine proposed to elaborate a common Plan for the management of the basin of the Danube Delta within the framework of the International Commission for the Protection of Danube River.
-He informed about the content of the EIA which was elaborated by a pool of independent experts and concluded by stating that Phase II of the Bystroe Channel project has not started.
+He informed about the content of the EIA which was elaborated by a pool of independent experts and concluded by stating that Phase II of the Bystroe Channel project had not started.

-The delegate of Romania regretted the lack of clear information from Ukraine, while contesting the quality of the EIA which should be improved before being agreed by all concerned Parties.
-He welcomed the monitoring project while stressing that this was not sufficient to erase the concerns related to the digging of a channel in the Danube delta.
-He concluded by recalling that both the Aarhus and Espoo Convention issued warnings for possible non-compliance to Ukraine.
+The delegate of Romania contested the quality of the EIA and, although he welcomed the monitoring project, he further stressed that this was not sufficient to erase the concerns related to the digging of a channel in the Danube delta.
+He concluded by recalling that both the Aarhus and Espoo Convention issued warnings to Ukraine for possible non-compliance.

-The Committee decided to keep the case-file open asking the three concerned Parties to ensure that the Secretariat receive updated reports on the state of the situation as well as on the implementation of the provisions included in Recommendation No. 111 (2004).
+The Committee decided to keep the case-file open asking the three concerned Parties for updated reports on the implementation of the provisions included in Recommendation No. 111 (2004).